Ghent Food Tips: 4 Flemish Flavours You Absolutely Have to Try

 Unlike the heavy, syrupy bandung (rose syrup in milk) that is popular in Southeast Asia, this is something I could never tire of.
 It’s not overpowering like an essential oil either, and I might put that down to the milk.
 Every lick and every scoop was a summer delight.

 The cravings were difficult to handle after I left, but thankfully there’s now a florist which also makes floral ice-cream back home.
+It’s one of the best things to do in Ghent.

 De Gouden Sate